 Specifications

-Type: D-lock (anti-angle-grinder focused)
+Type: Anti-angle-grinder D-lock

 Best use: Public locking, commuting, trailhead stops